 - How much gear do you plan to carry?

 - What the road conditions are going to be like?

-If you are just considering to go for first bicycle tour, you might think the bicycle travelers carry their belongings in a backpack.
+If you are just considering to go for the first bicycle tour, you might think the bicycle travelers carry their belongings in a backpack.
 This can be an option for short term ride, but carrying things in a backpack is not the typical approach for most traveling cyclists.
-The reason you don't want to carry your gear in a backpack is because using a backpack is going to make you hot, sweaty and sore.
+The reason you don’t want to carry your gear in a backpack is that using a backpack is going to make you hot, sweaty and sore.
 After spending up to 12 hours riding on your bike, the last thing you want is to have a big, heavy bag on your back.
-Instead of a backpack there are three main ways to carry your gear on your bike and thus eliminate any excess pressure to your back, neck or body.
+Instead of a backpack, there are three main ways to carry your gear on your bike and thus eliminate any excess pressure to your back, neck or body.
 We look at the pros and cons of your options in loading up.